 Learn about our national bird with a fun coloring page!
 Get together with your child to color this majestic bird.

 Ancient mariners mistook the manatee for a mermaid!
 Your young biologist won't make the same mistake after learning about the manatee with this worksheet.

 The California condor has been brought back from the brink of extinction.
 This worksheet will help your little bird lover learn all about the condor.

 The grizzly bear once roamed across most of North America; now its habitat has shrunk to the northwest.
 Discover more about the grizzly with this worksheet.

 The horned lizard has a scary exterior but a gentle personality.
 Your little student can learn about this North American lizard with this worksheet.

-The Philadelphia Campaign was a year of battles with the Americans wintering at Valley Forge.
-Students will hone their reading skills as they learn about the American Revolution.
+The Philadelphia Campaign was a year of battles with the Americans at Valley Forge.
+Students will hone reading skills and learn about the American Revolution.

 Early in the American Revolution, the Patriots captured Fort Ticonderoga.
 Your young historian will learn the importance of this fort in this worksheet.